Aventyret/solarplexus/docs/guide/config.md

 _boolean_ - `dynamic` type only.
 Sets if editors should be allowed to add handpicked posts to dynamic blocks.
 Defaults to `false`.

+### allowHandpicked - optional

+_boolean_ - `dynamic` type only.
+Sets if editors should be allowed to add handpicked posts to dynamic blocks.
+Defaults to `false`.

+### handpickedPostTypes - optional

+_[string]_ - Specifies of what post types posts can be handpicked from.
+If omitted `allowedPostTypes` will be used.

 ### icon - optional

 _string_ - The icon for the block type, defaults to the Solarplexus logo.
 Can be an inline SVG html string.
 Double quotes can be escaped.